About David Beebe

 (2008 - 2014) Marfa City Council

-He served for six years, tackling financial issues, helping the city achieve clean audits, and authoring key legislation like the sign ordinance supported by the McDonald Observatory.
+He served for six years, tackling financial issues and helping the city to both get out of debt and achieve clean audits.
+He also authored key legislation like the Dark Skies sign ordinance supported by the McDonald Observatory.

 (2015 - 2021) Justice of the Peace